BikesBeverages/Bikes-and-Beverages/doc/User-Stories.md

 * As a "commuter," I want to plan rides to one or more taprooms/brewpubs/distilleries ("destinations"), starting from and ending at an arbitrary location (like home), with the most efficient route plotted.
   * How do users set their start/end point?
 Geolocation?
   * Routes might be different each way (one-way streets, etc.)
+  * Users can select the markers
+  * Start with hardcoded

 * As a commuter, I want to be able to do all of this from my small-screen device
   * Responsive, start small-screen; iOS, Android